talwrii/twitter-exodus/readme.md

 # The great twitter exodus - Why and how to leave twitter

-## Too long.... don't wnat to read
+## Too long.... don't want to read

-If you want something like twitter go to https:://mastodon.social/, click sign up, pick a server at random and follow people.
+*If you want something like twitter go to https:://mastodon.social/, click sign up, pick a server at random and follow people.
 It is sort of like twitter but worse.
-Google for things that you want to do, there might well be ways of doing them.
+Google for things that you want to do, there might well be ways of doing them.*

 If you like reading... read on.